piyushpatel2005/weblogic-jms/README.md

 On the receiver side, `Session.AUTO_ACKNOWLEDGE` means JMS will auto acknowledge if Listener succeeded without exception.
 We can set `CLIENT_ACKNOWLEDGE` to acknowledge method.
 However, this method works only with `consumer.receive()` method and not with listener interface.

+In JMS, the message sender and message receiver are separate entities and there may be hours of lag between the two processes.
+When `onMessage()` method throws exception, the server transfers the message to **Dead Message Queue** (DMQ).
+If the messages is of unexpected type, those messages are called poisonous messages and are also routed to DMQ.

+If an exception is thrown from a receiver code, we can ask JMS provider to redeliver for specific number of times or after delaying for specific amount of time.